SportBeep.com

 Los Angeles (United States) (AFP) – The Las Vegas Aces, powered by 31 points from A’ja Wilson, captured their third title in four seasons on Friday, beating Phoenix 97-86 to complete a sweep of the WNBA Finals.
 Wilson went 7-of-21 from the floor but 17-of-19 from the free throw line and added nine rebounds, four assists, three blocked shots, and two steals as the visiting Aces took the best-of-seven championship series 4-0.

 “We understood the assignment and what was in front of us,” Wilson said.
-“All we had to do was believe in one another, and you see that.
+“All we had to do was believe in one another and you see that.
 We’re grateful.
 We’re blessed.
 I wouldn’t do it with any other group.”
 Chelsea Gray and Jackie Young each added 18 points, with Young also contributing eight assists and seven rebounds, while Jewell Loyd had 12 points on 4-of-8 three-point shooting for the Aces.
-The only other team to win so many crowns in such a short span was the Houston Comets, who took the first four WNBA titles from 1997-2000.
+The only other team to win so many crowns in so short a span was the Houston Comets, who took the first four WNBA titles from 1997-2000.

 Related news